Skip to content

 • It formats the result into a tool result object.

-• Finally, it adds the tool results to the conversation as a new user message.
+• Finally, it returns the tool results to the caller as a new user message.

 D. Data Fetching Function